AminaB/devops/terraform/terraform_beginner.md

 ---------------------
 Remote state

- do note push state file in git repo do not run terraform file in same time
+ do not push state file in git repo do not run terraform file in same time
  ---------------------
  Remote backend